 If you’re considering a career in UX design, you’ll be pleased to know that the demand for UX designers continues to increase!
 As more and more companies recognize just how important great design is to the success of their product or service, UX designers are seen as a crucial part of any product team.
 Ultimately, if users have a great experience with a product, they’re more likely to continue using it.
 They might even recommend it to their friends and family!
 The latter is especially important these days—few businesses are able to argue against the power of the customer review, after all.

 “88% of online consumers are less likely to return to a site after a bad experience.”
 (Justin Mifsud, founder, UsabilityGeek)

-Emsi’s job posting analytics (based on data from tens of thousands of job sites) show that there were, on average, 4,200 UX jobs posted per month in 2016.
-CBS news even claimed that being a UX designer was one of the top jobs to have in America in 2017.
+According to Emsi’s job posting analytics (based on data from tens of thousands of job sites), there were, on average, 4,200 UX jobs posted per month in 2016.
+At the time of writing this tutorial, a search for UX designer roles on indeed brings up over 8,000 vacancies in the US alone.

-In 2017, Adobe conducted research on the demand for UX designers in the U.S. Out of 500 design department leads and HR managers, 87% said hiring UX designers was a top priority; 73% said they planned on doubling their UX personnel over the next 5 years, while 40% said they planned on doubling their UX hires over the next year alone.
+In 2017, Adobe conducted research on the demand for UX designers in the United States.
+They found that, out of 500 department leads and HR managers, 87% said that hiring UX designers was a top priority.
+73% said they planned on doubling their UX personnel over the next 5 years, while 40% said they planned on doubling their UX hires in the next year alone.
 That’s a lot of UX designer jobs!

 The Internet is full of great resources on UX design principles and practices—everything from what employers are looking for to how to get started on your portfolio.
 Some great resources we often recommend to our students include: